 Once you have created segments of your email list, you can leverage it to send unique product recommendations to specific customers based on their past purchases and behavior.

-To make this possible, you need an email marketing software that syncs directly with your eCommerce platforms to track and predict product recommendations.
-Omnisend is one such email marketing platform that integrates seamlessly with major eCommerce platforms and allows you to add dynamic product recommendations content to the email body.
+To make this possible, you need email marketing software that syncs directly with your eCommerce platforms to track and predict product recommendations.
+Omnisend is one such email marketing platform that integrates seamlessly with major eCommerce platforms and allows you to add dynamic product recommendation content to the email body.